alinso/java-examples/examples/java-se/image/rgb-image-filters/README.md

 * `HueShiftImageFilter`: a filter that shifts the "hue" component by a value.
 * `NegativeImageFilter`: a filter that gives the negative of the colors.

-With some minimal/compact code added, a simple Swing frame shows a demonstration of the original image and seven filtered images (GUI is clearly *not* the main point of this Java Example).
+With a little amount of code added, a simple Swing frame shows a demonstration of the original image and seven filtered images (GUI is clearly *not* the main point of this Java Example).